haiiro-io/violet/contents/en/work/finery.md

 <work-media name="current_dashboard.jpg" caption="Finery’s Dashboard Prior to Renewal" />

 The main user experience was difficult to understand because there was a menu consisting of 6 options on the main screen of the dashboard.
-As a result, there was a trend showing a decline in user actions and increasing user engagement was a problem.
-Therefore, it was necessary to design the operability of the dashboard in order to increase the frequency of the coordination function and keep users interested.
+As a result, there was a decline in user actions, so increasing user engagement was a problem.
+Therefore, it was necessary to design the functional dashboard in a way that would increase the usage frequency of the coordination feature to keep users interested.

 ### We set our project goals as follows: